Things to think about while planning your Spring/Summer 2020 wedding during the Covid-19 pandemic

 As you know, I received a non-refundable retainer upon booking your wedding.
 While normally no rescheduling is allowed, I am making a huge exception to my contract because of the pandemic: You may reschedule your 2020 wedding date and apply the entire retainer towards a new date I have available.
-In the case of a complete cancellation of your wedding, however, you will not be refunded your deposit.
+In the case of a complete cancellation of your wedding or if you choose a date I am not available, however, you will not be refunded your deposit.

 I have waited too long to marry the love of my life and I want to get married as scheduled...
 What are my options?

 If you have ever thought about eloping this is the time to do it!
 You can still have a few of your closest friends and family along with you, and/or you can live stream it for everyone to be with you virtually.
 My husband is an officiant and we can go where ever your dreams take you to photograph the whole thing!
 Then when everyone is out of social isolation, and ready to party you will have the most epic reception ever!
 If you are interested in eloping, check out my guide HERE

 My wedding is in late summer/fall.
 Do I need to change anything?

 Social restrictions will hopefully be lifted by then, but there are going to be somethings you want to do regardless.
 The CDC recommendations are:

 Pare down your guest list some.
 The larger the group the more risk in transmitting the virus from person to person.
 If you have already sent out a save the dates or invites, give people a call or email.
 Most people will understand your concern and that changes have to be made.